Odisha train crash: Railways seeks CBI probe, hints at sabotage; two tracks repaired; many bodies unidentified | Business

 ''After detailed verification and a report by Balasore District Collector, the final toll has been fixed at 275,'' he said.

-Jena said the injured are being treated in different hospitals in Soro, Balasore, Bhadrak and Cuttack.
+''All are stable except one whose condition is stated to be critical,'' an official of the health department said.

-''So far, 793 passengers have been discharged and 382 are being treated at government cost,'' he said.
+Three Union ministers - Ashwini Vaishnaw, Mansukh Mandaviya and Dharmendra Pradhan - visited the state-run SCB Medical College and Hospital in Cuttack where 202 injured people have been admitted ''Across the state, around 900 patients, out of 1,175 injured passengers, have been discharged,'' the official said.

-A team of doctors and experts from the AIIMS-Delhi and other central hospitals in national cpital have been rushed to Bhubaneswar through a special IAF flight.
-Union Health Minister Mansukh Mandaviya is also in Odisha.
+A team of doctors and experts from the AIIMS-Delhi and other central hospitals in the national capital have been rushed to Bhubaneswar through a special IAF flight.

 Jena said 88 bodies have been identified so far and 78 handed over to their families.